-Two step door unlocking 🖑
+Two step door unlocking 🗇

-1. Press $\square$ and release to unlock the driver's door.
-Note: The interior lamps will illuminate if the control on the overhead lamp is not set to the off position.

-2. Press $\square$ and release again within three seconds to unlock the passenger doors and the rear cargo doors.
+- 1. Press and release to unlock the driver's door.
+Note: The interior lamps will illuminate if the control on the overhead lamp is not set to the off position. - 2.
+Press $\square$ and release again within three seconds to unlock the passenger doors and the rear cargo doors.

-The battery saver feature will turn off the interior lamps 30 minutes after the ignition is turned to the 1 (OFF/LOCK) position.
+The battery saver feature will turn off the interior lamps 30 minutes after the ignition is turned to the off position.